ISISComputingGroup/ibex_developers_manual/Technical-debt-stand-down-Documentation.md

 As a user I would like a more complete glossary for terms I may not have come across before.

+## Moving between SECI and IBEX user manual page
+- Developer: Freddie
+- Reviewer: None
+- Current status: In progress

+As an instrument scientist I would like to know how to move between SECI and IBEX

 # Ready for review

 Move work in progress here when it's ready for review.